 Find out what Minnesota private colleges and universities have to offer!

-STEP 3: Register for free online — and mark your calendars.
+STEP 3: Register online for free beginning May 1 — and mark your calendars.

 Have questions about Minnesota Private College Week?
 Email us or call 800-774-2655.

 Your privacy is important to us!
 Learn how we use the information you submit.